lando/vitepress-theme-default-plus/docs/blog/making-a-blog-post.md

   - this is a test tag
 ---

-# Making a blog post
+# Making a blog post and other stuff like that

-Blog posts are free form articles that may or may not be techincal in nature.
-They differ slightly from guides primarily in their presentation and authorship.

 Specifically, they make use of a `byline` and can only have a single, manually entered, author.
 They can be thought of more like "traditional" news media articles.
 Like guides you can create them in two ways: